crisncris0000/CarolsCrafts/README.md

 - Docker
 - Docker Compose

-Clone the application and cd into your application
+Clone the application and cd into the folder
 ```
 git clone https://github.com/crisncris0000/CarolsCrafts
 cd CarolsCrafts